awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

       **"rootCAsFile": "path\\\\to\\\\certs\\\\custom\-certs\.pem"**

-   1. If your Cisco endpoints are configured with a self\-signed certificate, you can also disable the certificate validation to allow the gateway to connect regardless of the certificate in use:

-      1. Open the gateway configuration file and change the following configuration value:
+   1. \(Not secure and not recommended\) If your Cisco endpoints are configured with a self\-signed certificate, you can also disable the certificate validation to allow the gateway to connect regardless of the certificate in use\.
+To do this, open the gateway configuration file and change the following configuration value:

       **"skipSslVerification": true**

 1. To apply the change, restart the gateway\.